mdoege/Orrery/README.md

-# Orrery

-An orrery in PyGame, based on code from [pico-solar-system](https://github.com/dr-mod/pico-solar-system)
+# An orrery in PyGame, based on code from [pico-solar-system](https://github.com/dr-mod/pico-solar-system)

+In orrery.py and orrery_hd.py, orbits are approximated as concentric circles around the Sun.

+The actual elliptical orbits are shown in orrery_real_orbits.py, which is particularly noticeable for the Mercury and Mars orbits.
+The planets leave trails in this program to show their orbits.

+The Sun and planet images are not drawn to scale.

 ## Usage